jrothlander/books/FocusOnCurvesAndSurfaces/README.md

 * **C++** folder contains the original C++ source.
 * **VisualStudio2022** folder is my version of the C++ that will compile and run in Visual Studio 2022.
 * **C#** folder is my rewrite of the C++ code in C#.

+Only the C++ folder is currently available.
+I will add the others as I have time.